path-cc/path-cc.github.io/_events/throughput-computing-2023.md

 - State of the OSG
 - Campus  Services and Perspectives

-We’ve also have an exciting group of speakers for this year’s Throughput Computing 2023, including:
+We also have an exciting group of speakers for this year’s Throughput Computing 2023, including:

 - Laura Cadonati, Professor, School of Physics and Center for Relativistic Astrophysics, Associate Dean for Research, College of Science, Georgia Institute of Technology
 - Kevin L. Thompson, NSF Program Director